Fauna of Australia: Placental mammals

 Australia has indigenous placental mammals from two orders: the bats — order Chiroptera — represented by six families; and the mice and rats — order Rodentia, family Muridae.
 There are only two endemic genera of bats, although 7% of the world's bat species live in Australia.
 Rodents first arrived in Australia 5–10 MYA, undergoing a wide radiation to produce the species collectively known as the "old endemic" rodents.
 The old endemics are represented by 14 extant genera.
 A million years ago, the rat entered Australia from New Guinea and evolved into seven species of Rattus, collectively called the "new endemics".

 Since human settlement many additional placental mammals have been introduced to Australia and are now feral.
 The first placental mammal introduced to Australia was the dingo.
-Fossil evidence suggests that people from the north brought the dingo to Australia about 5000 years ago.
+Fossil evidence suggests that people from the north brought the dingo to Australia about 5,000 years ago.
 When Europeans settled Australia they intentionally released many species into the wild including the red fox, European hare, and the European rabbit.
 Other domestic species have escaped and over time have produced wild populations including the banteng, cat, fallow deer, red deer, sambar deer, rusa deer, chital, hog deer, horse, donkey, pig, goat, water buffalo, and the camel.
 Only three species of non-native placental mammal were not deliberately introduced to Australia: the house mouse, black rat and the brown rat.

-Forty-six marine mammals from the order Cetacea are found in Australian coastal waters.
+Forty-six marine mammals from the infraorder Cetacea are found in Australian coastal waters.
 Since the majority of these species have global distribution, some authors do not consider them to be Australian species.
 There are eleven species of baleen whale present; humpback whales, southern right whales, dwarf minke whales and pygmy blue whales are more commonly observed.
 There are 37 species of toothed whale, which include all six genera of the family Ziphiidae, and 21 species of oceanic dolphin, including the Australian snubfin dolphin, a species first described in 2005.
 Some oceanic dolphins, such as the orca, can be found in all waters around the continent; others, such as the Irrawaddy dolphin, are confined to the warm northern waters.
 The dugong is an endangered marine species that inhabits the waters of north-eastern and north-western Australia, particularly the Torres Strait.
 It can grow up to 3 m long and weigh as much as 400 kg.
 The dugong is the only herbivorous marine mammal in Australia, feeding on sea grass in coastal areas.
 The destruction of sea grass beds is a threat to the survival of this species.
 Eleven species of seal — family Pinnipedia — live off the southern coast.